 Atmospheric & Topographic Correction (ATCOR)

-The method is restricted to high resolution satellite imagery.
+The method is restricted to high-resolution satellite imagery.
 The algorithm can be applied to multispectral and panchromatic imagery.
-The objective of this method is important for analysis in order to:
+The objective of this method is important for the analysis:

 - Remove or reduce the influence of atmospheric and solar illumination